Russia–South Ossetia relations

-Russia–South Ossetia relations (Российско-южноосетинские отношения, Хъуыд Уӕрӕсе-Хуссар Ирыстон) refers to the bilateral relationship between Russia and the Republic of South Ossetia, a disputed region in the South Caucasus, located on the territory of the South Ossetian Autonomous Oblast within the former Georgian Soviet Socialist Republic.
+Russia–South Ossetia relations refers to the bilateral relationship between Russia and the Republic of South Ossetia, a disputed region in the South Caucasus, located on the territory of the South Ossetian Autonomous Oblast within the former Georgian Soviet Socialist Republic.

 Background

-South Ossetia declared its independence from Georgia in 1991 during the Georgian–Ossetian conflict, but the entity is recognized by only 5 UN recognized states.
+South Ossetia declared its independence from Georgia in 1991 during the Georgian–Ossetian conflict, but the entity is recognised by only 5 UN recognised states.
 In the aftermath of the conflict Russia extended citizenship to many of South Ossetia's citizens.

 Following several months of increased tensions in the region, on the night of 7 to 8 August 2008, the Georgian military launched an offensive on Tskhinvali, the South Ossetian capital.
 The leader of Georgian peacekeepers in South Ossetia said the purpose was to restore constitutional order in the region.
 The majority of the inhabitants of South Ossetia hold Russian citizenship, and Russia citing Chapter VII Article 51 of the United Nations Charter sent troops into South Ossetia through the Roki Tunnel in the morning of 8 August.
 Russian president Dmitry Medvedev, in noting the deaths of Russian peacekeepers and South Ossetian civilians, stated: "In accordance with the Constitution and the federal laws, as President of the Russian Federation it is my duty to protect the lives and dignity of Russian citizens wherever they may be."
 After five days of fighting, on 12 August French president Nicolas Sarkozy brokered a ceasefire agreement.
 Under the terms of the agreement, Russia agreed to withdraw from security zones in Georgia proper by 10 October.
 Russia completed the withdrawal on 8 October 2008.